 Further tests for non Hodgkin lymphoma

-If lymphoma cells were found in the lymph node you had biopsied your doctor will want you to have more tests.
-These tests are to find out whether the lymphoma has spread.
+If you had a swollen lymph node biopsied and lymphoma cells were found, you will need to have more tests.
+These tests are to find the type of lymphoma and whether it has spread.
 The doctors will need to know which parts of your body are affected.

 Tests occasionally used in lymphoma